 Comment (PO): In the observations section the loss of trees is specifically addressed.
 Where the loss of some trees would achieve some site specific opportunity identified within the settlement statement their removal may be acceptable.
-Compensatory planting is also proposed, to offset the loss of these trees.
+Some tree loss however does constitute a departure from policy.
+Compensatory planting is also proposed, to offset the loss of these trees and in addition the applicant proposes planting over 2000 elsewhere across the site.